Disc Reherniation After Surgery | Shift Spinal Health

 Those feelings are completely valid."

-What we want you to know before you do anything else: a reherniation does not automatically mean you need a second operation.
-Many patients in your situation have avoided revision surgery through structured, targeted conservative care — including MT Core Smart Decompression.
+What we want you to know before you do anything else: a reherniation doesn't automatically mean you need a second operation.
+Conservative options — including structured rehabilitation and, for suitable patients, MT Core Smart Decompression — are often worth exploring, and are best considered together with your specialist's advice.

-Reherniation is more common than you were probably told.
+Reherniation is more common than many patients expect.

-These figures are drawn from peer-reviewed research.
-Understanding the rates and risk factors helps you make an informed decision about what comes next.
+These figures reflect ranges reported in published research and vary between studies.
+Understanding the rates and risk factors can help you make an informed decision about what comes next.

-reherniation rate in patients with large annular defects (≥6mm) within 2 years
+reported reherniation rate within 2 years in patients with large annular defects (≥6mm)

 Higher-risk subgroup